matzko/utils-composite/README.md

 ### hasIn

-Returns true if value located at given path is strictly equal to the one specified.
+Returns true if value located at given path is deeply equal to the one specified.

 **Parameters**